 - Cafe Dupont or Bar Dupont – it’s right on the circle and attached to the Dupont Circle Hotel.
 Saver tip: Cafe Dupont is on OpenTable and has a 1000 point tables ($10 value), which we gladly took advantage of on a Saturday night.
 The food was quite good.
 The truffle oil fries that we read raving reviews about were truly yummy!
 The bartender made us regular mojitos with crushed mint and sugar, the way they should be made, and it was a great night.

 - Pizzeria Paradiso – it’s just a block away from the circle and has delicious pizza!
 They have nice outdoor seating with umbrellas for shade, which made for an enjoyable afternoon meal outside, without being too hot.

-We were told there were a lot of lounges and bars just a few blocks from the circle, but we were too tired to try them out during the last visit, since we walked from the Normandy Hotel to the Dupont Circle and back both nights (15-20 minutes).
+There were a lot of lounges and bars just a few blocks from the circle, but we were too tired to try them out during the last visit, since we walked from the Normandy Hotel to the Dupont Circle and back both nights (15-20 minutes).
 Maybe you can make recommendations on great dance spots for our next visit?
 Not far from the circle is 18th Street, which is full of restaurants, bars and shops as well.

 We explored the north side of the street.
 The most notable food stop for us was Amsterdam Falafel Shop.
-If you have not tried this vegetarian fried chickpea delight, you are in for a treat.
+If you have not tried this vegetarian fried chickpeas delight, you are in for a treat.
 The best part of this is that you get to build your own falafel.
-They give you a pita with a few falafel balls in it, and you choose which toppings to add, such as sauces, pickles dishes, and sauteed veggies.
+They give you a pita with a few falafel balls in it, and you choose which toppings to add, such as sauces, pickles dishes, and sautéed veggies.
 A vegetarian’s heaven.
 They have fries too, which is a nice addition.